 Vegas’ Jack-of-all-Trades

 Tradewinds Construction President Jeff Vilkin says that in a construction market as tight as Las Vegas, it pays to offer one-stop-shopping construction services.
-Coming into the market with a broad background in general contracting and reconstruction of historic buildings, with experience in many different trades, Vilkin has built Tradewinds into one of the leading commercial construction firms in Las Vegas, offering construction services in a number of different areas.
+Coming into the market with a broad background in general contracting and reconstruction of historic buildings, with experience in many different trades, Vilkin has built Tradewinds into one of the leading commercial construction firms in Las Vegas, offering construction services in several different areas.

 Vilkin says the company’s ability to offer multiple subcontracting services simplifies the process for general contractors by eliminating potential gray areas and quality control issues between different scopes of work.
-This ability has given Tradewinds Construction a strong presence in off-the-Strip commercial construction in the Las Vegas area.
+This ability has given Tradewinds Construction a strong presence in off-the-strip commercial construction in the Las Vegas area.

-Tradewinds Construction offers its general contacting clients the ability to handle commercial wood framing, panelized roof structures, metal stud framing, drywall, painting, acoustical ceilings and insulation, along with a few other specialties such as wall covering and paneling.
+Tradewinds Construction offers its general contacting clients the ability to handle commercial wood framing, panelized roof structures, metal stud framing, drywall, painting, acoustical ceilings, and insulation, along with a few other specialties such as wall covering and paneling.
 Tradewinds also introduced a plumbing division two years ago to complement its other offerings and capitalize on Tradewinds’ existing relationships within the commercial construction community.
 This approach allows general contractors to limit their exposure by awarding multiple scopes under one contract to one “very reputable”subcontractor, Tradewinds Construction explains.

 “It’s a unique kind of one-stop shopping,” Vilkin says.
 Vilkin came to Las Vegas in 1987 at the age of 29 from Telluride, Colo., where the self-described former “ski bum” made a living rehabbing old historic buildings as well as in new construction.
-Due to the extreme working conditions in the mining-town-turned-ski town, Vilkin gained broad experience in multiple trades because “we self-performed almost everything” on those buildings, which covered a large gamut of general subcontracting experience.
+Due to the extreme working conditions in the mining town turned ski town, Vilkin gained broad experience in multiple trades because “we self-performed almost everything” on those buildings, which covered a large gamut of general subcontracting experience.

 Vilkin says his experience in Colorado gave him a “broad educational background” in the construction business, which he took to Las Vegas.